Horsethief Bench Loop

 Fee: none

 The Horsethief Bench Loop is part of the Kokopelli Trails system just south of Interstate 70 between Loma and Mack.
 The Kokopelli Trails are some of the most popular mountain bike trails in western Colorado.
 To access the Horsethief Bench Loop trail you can park at the Kokopelli Trailhead and follow the road over the hill or you may be able to find a spot open at either the Moore Fun parking area or the Rustlers Loop trailhead.
-I parked at the Moore Fun area and began from there.
+This post begins at the Moore Fun trailhead.

-From Moore fun I walked down the trail that parallels the road to the beginning of the Mary's Loop trail.
-I followed Mary's Loop for about 1.65 miles to the start of the Horsethief Bench Loop trail.
+From the Moore Fun trailhead you can follow the road to the beginning of the Mary's Loop trail and follow Mary's Loop for about 1.65 miles to the start of the Horsethief Bench Loop trail.
 Most of the elevation gain on this hike is at the first part of Mary's Loop.
 The trail climbs at a fairly steep angle to the top of a bench overlooking the Rustlers Loop trail before it levels off.
-The bikers didn't seem to be having too much trouble with the climb.
-Some even had enough breath left to extend a greeting.
+Once the trail levels off it is some very pleasant hiking to the beginning of Horsethief Bench.

-The first thing the Horsethief Bench Loop trail does is drop down a very rough section of cliff.
-The trail drops off about 70 feet through this rough section.
-That isn't much of a challenge for a hiker but the one biker I saw going up it was carrying his bike.
-He didn't seem to be having any trouble though.
+The Horsethief Bench Loop trail has a major 'drop-in' down a very rough section of cliff.
+The trail drops off about 70 feet.
+That isn't much of a challenge for a hiker but most bikers carry their bikes both up and down the cliff.

 At the base of the cliff there is a sign instructing bikers to take the trail to the left and round the loop in a clock-wise direction.
-That was the direction that I wanted to go anyway so I did the same.
-The trail followed along the base of the Entrada sandstone cliff and headed off towards the river.
-I was back in the morning shade for the next little bit.
+The arrow points right for equestrian traffic and hikers are left to choose either direction.
+This post follows the trail in the same direction as the mountain bikes.
+The trail follows along the base of the Entrada sandstone cliff and heads off towards the river.

-The trail paralleled the Colorado River for the next 1.5 miles as it traipsed around the bench along the inside bend of the river.
-Across the river I could see the mouths of west Pollock Canyon, Rattlesnake Canyon and Bull Canyon which are all in the Black Ridge Canyon Wilderness Area.
-This part of the trail was a lot of fun to hike and provided some excellent scenery.
+The trail parallels the Colorado River for the next 1.5 miles as it traipses around the bench along the inside bend of the river.
+Across the river you can see the mouths of west Pollock Canyon, Rattlesnake Canyon and Bull Canyon which are all in the Black Ridge Canyon Wilderness Area.
+This part of the trail is a lot of fun to hike with some excellent scenery.

 There is a sharp corner where the trail comes upon a deep ravine at about 1.8 miles.
-I didn't see any bodies piled up at the bottom so I guess I was the only one that it took by surprise.
 The trail follows the ravine back to the east for quite a ways before it wraps around the end of it and heads back towards the river.

 After the trail re-approaches the river it quickly makes a hairpen turn along another ravine.
 The further along the ravine the trail goes the shallower the ravine becomes until at last the trail drops into the ravine which now resembles a shallow wash.

 The trail skirts the base of the sandstone cliffs as it heads back in the direction of the trailhead.
-At times the trail would continue to make use of the washes in areas where it would break away from the cliff.
+At times the trail makes use of the washes in areas where it breaks away from the cliff.